For 17 years InfoSec has been one of the most awarded and trusted information security training vendors - 42 industry awards!

 During our Linux training course, you’ll learn hands-on skills that are relevant for any Linux distribution (Red Hat, Ubuntu, Fedora, openSUSE, etc.) such as how to:

-The proprietary InfoSec Institute course material is designed to provide an extensive hands-on experience for you.
+The proprietary Infosec course material is designed to provide an extensive hands-on experience for you.
 Topics include: installation and configuration; the boot process; user and group administration; filesystem administration, including quotas, FACLs, RAID and LVM; task automation; client networking; SELinux; software management; log files; troubleshooting; and more.

 We will never share any of your information, spam you or annoy you with pushy sales pitches.